sharp-circles/OWASP-10-A03-Injection-II/README.md

 Second lab for the two deliveries series on the OWASP injection segment

+### Structure

-The following lab provides a full web application scaffolding with a special separation at the data access layer, providing one secure implementation in contrast of a vulnerable one.
+The following lab provides a full web application scaffolding with a special separation at the data access layer, proposing one secure implementation in contrast of a vulnerable one.

 The main parts or layers are: